GuardianBob/PaintApp/README.md

 Best of luck, and make sure to consult the [Hiring Hackathon Guide](https://info.mintbean.io/hiring-hackathon-guide)! -->

 ## About
-This is a simple Web painting application built using the Django framework and JavaScript to allow interaction with the canvas.
+This is a simple Web painting application built using the Django framework and JavaScript to allow interaction with a JavaScript canvas.
+The goal of this project is to complete a jr dev hackathon challenge hosted by MintBean.

 ## Features
 ### Controls